intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Architecture/Messaging.md

 ### Producers/Consumers

-The messaging framework provides a bridge for datasets to be produced or consumed by multiple brokers and writer repositories.
+The messaging framework provides a bridge for datasets to be produced or consumed by multiple brokers and repositories.

 - `Producer` and `Consumer` classes provide wrappers for each **Dataset**